vinhnx/podcasts/README.md

 # podcast

  My podcast collection (opml file format).
 Exported from Overcast.

-Feel free to import your podcast app of choice. :rocket:
+ Feel free to import to your podcast app of choice. :rocket:

 ```xml
 <?xml version="1.0"?>